-The news that is making the economic calendar are known in advance and they are repeating over and over again.
-Some of it is released monthly, some on a quarterly or even yearly basis, and they refer to a specific economy.
+The news that is making the economic calendar is known in advance and is repeated over and over again.
+Some of it is released monthly, and some on a quarterly or even yearly basis, and it refers to a specific economy.
 After all, trading the Forex market means buying or selling a currency pair, and the currency reflects the strengths or the weaknesses of an economy.
-In the end, what a Forex trader is doing is comparing two economies (represented by the two currencies that form a currency pair) and making a trading decision based on the outcome of his/her analysis.
+At the end of the day, what a Forex trader is doing is comparing two economies (represented by the two currencies that form a currency pair) and making a trading decision based on the outcome of his/her analysis.
 As a rule of thumb, the stronger an economy is, the stronger the currency should be.
-This is an understatement though as monetary policy is a bit more complicated than that.
-Speaking of monetary policy, all the economic news that is released and can be seen on the economic calendar is being watched by central banks and monitored before setting the tools that define the monetary policy.
-Based on this, interest rates are being set.
+This is an understatement though, as monetary policy is a bit more complicated than that.
+Speaking of monetary policy, all the economic news that is released, and can be seen on the economic calendar, is constantly watched and monitored by central banks before they set the tools that define the monetary policy.
+Based on this monitoring, interest rates are set.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|